 Brookings is a quintessential west coast town with stunning seascapes, cliffside overlooks, soft golden sand beaches, windswept dunes, and a cornucopia of unique flora and fauna.

 Whether you’re looking for a relaxing day in a spot that never gets overcrowded or somewhere to reconnect with nature, there are plenty of adventurous things to do in Brookings.
-So whatever you do, don’t make the mistake of skipping over this beautiful spot.
+So whatever you do, don’t make the mistake of skipping over this beautiful spot in southern Oregon.

 Things To Do in Brookings, Oregon